Team-Uniken/api.relid.uniken.com/source/index.md

     int& nTunnelRequestID);
 ```

-The API tunnels HTTP request data on a Rel-ID authenticated channel.
-This api can be used post session creation for light weight http calls via Rel-ID authenticated channels.
+The API tunnels HTTP request data on a REL-ID authenticated channel.
+This api can be used post session creation for light weight http calls via REL-ID authenticated channels.
 The application needs to register a callback method each time it invokes the api.
 This makes it very easy for the application developer to handle http response for http request made using the api in a different manner.

 In case of java SDK, the tunnel request ID is provided as a part of return value, and for other SDK it is provided as part of out parameter.